Anne Hamilton, Duchess of Hamilton

 Anne Hamilton, Duchess of Hamilton (1720 – 9 March 1771) formerly Anne Spencer, was the third wife of James Hamilton, 5th Duke of Hamilton.

 Life

 She was the daughter of Edward Spencer of Rendlesham, Suffolk, where she was born.
-Thus she was the sister of Elizabeth Spencer, later the wife of Sir James Dashwood, 2nd Baronet, and the aunt of the future Anne Stewart, Countess of Galloway.
+Thus she was the sister of Elizabeth Spencer, later the wife of Sir James Dashwood, 2nd Baronet, and the aunt of the future Anne Stewart, Countess of Galloway and Elizabeth, Duchess of Manchester.

 His second wife having died in 1729, the duke married Anne Spencer on 21 August 1737.
 They had three children: